junnkim/gcp_cloud_workshop/README.md

 # Introduction to Google Cloud Platform (GCP)
-This document contains instructions on how to complete an introductory GCP lab.
+This document contains instructions on how to complete the introductory GCP lab.

 ## Table of Contents
 1. [Background and Requirements](#background-and-requirements)